States and small islands in the Pacific face a different set of sustainability challenges.

 However, Papua New Guinea and Solomon Islands have both experienced substantial violent conflict.
 As recently as 2012, the Akul and Kambrip tribes in the Enga Province in Papua New Guinea were embroiled in armed conflict, leading to 57 deaths.

-Fiji had the highest percentage of women reporting physical violence at over 60 per cent, whereas Solomon Islands had the highest reports of sexual violence at 55 per cent.
+Fiji had the highest percentage of women reporting physical violence at over 60%, whereas Solomon Islands had the highest reports of sexual violence at 55%.
 As data on violence against women is underreported, the actual rates of violence against women are higher than surveys suggest.

 The Pacific region has a disproportionately young population, identified as a “youth bulge”.
-Melanesia has the highest proportion of population under 24, at 44 per cent, compared to the global rate of 24 per cent.
+Melanesia has the highest proportion of population under 24, at 44%, compared to the global rate of 24%.

 An evolving international order sparked by economic growth in Asia, as well as a commitment to tackling transnational organised crime, terrorism and violent extremism contribute to the way borders are negotiated in the region.